Glossary of Terms

-Accredited Investor: An investor who meets specific SEC income and net worth criteria, allowing them to invest in startups and other high-risk private company securities.
+Accredited Investor: an investor who meets specific SEC income and net worth criteria, allowing him or her to invest in startups and other high-risk private company securities.

 Buyout: when a purchaser gets controlling interest in a company after it buys the requisite number of shares.

 Cap: a valuation ceiling that exists in a convertible debt deal.

 Cap Table: a detailed spreadsheet that outlines all the stockowners of a company and the terms at which they have invested.

 Carry/Carried Interest: profits that a VC is entitled to after returning principal and interest to investors.
 This can range from 10-30%.

 Closing: the final event to complete an investment, at which time all the legal documents are signed and the funds are transferred.

 Common Stock: the type of stock generally issued to company employees.
 This class of stock (shares) generally has the least amount of rights and privileges.
 Common stock is a lesser class of stock than preferred stock.